 ---

-[1] The Bubble People are appearing at these events at the behest of organizers who openly avow they want no health care reform at all.
+[1] The Bubble People are appearing at these events at the behest of organizers who openly avow they want no healthcare reform at all.
 The Bubbler's tactics, fed them by these handlers, has been to shut down discussion.
 This, alone, bespeaks a serious disconnect from reality.
-Health care in the U.S. is on an unsustainable course, at present.
+Healthcare in the U.S. is on an unsustainable course, at present.
 This can be demonstrated in any one of dozens of ways, without resorting to any sort of shaky speculation.
 Something has to be done.
 That doesn’t mean the current proposal is what should be done--I certainly don't think it is--but that’s the beginning of a discussion.
-The Bubble's handlers don't want a discussion, and the Bubblers, completely oblivious to the reality of the health care crisis, are preventing one from taking place.
+The Bubble's handlers don't want a discussion and the Bubblers, completely oblivious to the reality of the health care crisis, are working to prevent one from taking place.

 [2] The Bubble People would be a problem even if those who constructed their bubble were honest.
 There's little honesty in the American conservative elite.
-The image of the liberal Democrat as the evil socialist who would kill old people, adopted as reality without a moment's hesitation by the Bubblers, is just one of the vile creations of that worthless yet omnipresent elite.
+The image of the liberal Democrat as the evil socialist who would kill old people, adopted by the Bubblers as reality without a moment's hesitation, is just one of the vile creations of that worthless yet omnipresent elite.

 Subscribe to: